MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 |**Windows Time** (optional if domain joined)|UDP|123|Domain controllers|Outbound|

 > [!NOTE]
-> LDAP is required to test the credentials to be used between the ATP Gateways and the domain controllers.
-The test is performed from the ATP Center to a domain controller to test the validity of these credentials, after which the ATP Gateway uses LDAP as part of its normal resolution process.
+> LDAP is required to test the credentials to be used between the ATP Standalone Sensors and the domain controllers.
+The test is performed from the Azure ATP cloud service to a domain controller to test the validity of these credentials, after which the ATP Standalone Sensor uses LDAP as part of its normal resolution process.

 ### Certificates

 To ease the installation of ATP, you can install self-signed certificates during installation.
-Post deployment you should replace the self-signed with a certificate from an internal Certification Authority to be used by the ATP Center.
+Post deployment you should replace the self-signed with a certificate from an internal Certification Authority to be used by the Azure ATP cloud service.

-Make sure the ATP Center and ATP Gateways have access to your CRL distribution point.
+Make sure the Azure ATP cloud service and ATP Standalone Sensors have access to your CRL distribution point.
 If they don't have Internet access, follow [the procedure to manually import a CRL](https://technet.microsoft.com/library/aa996972%28v=exchg.65%29.aspx), taking care to install the all the CRL distribution points for the whole chain.

 The certificate must have:
 -	A private key